BY INVITATION ONLY

 People of color are already out there making our voices heard and it is hard, but we have been doing it for a very long time.

 Now, you have a chance to be a real part of the conversation.
-I can teach you how to do that one step at a time.
+We can teach you how to do that one step at a time.
 At 17, I didn’t know how I could fulfill my purpose in this work, but now I damn sure do!

 When it comes to racism, being the change that you want to see means you have to be able to see what needs to be changed and then act.